People with dystonia have involuntary muscle contractions that cause slow and repetitive movements. These movements can:

 - heavy metal poisoning

-- side effects of or reactions to certain anti-psychotic medications
+- side effects or reactions to certain antipsychotic medications

-- disrupted communication between nerve cells in the brain
+- disrupted communication between nerve cells in your brain

-- there is no clear explanation for the dystonia
+- there’s no clear explanation for your dystonia

 - your symptoms become worse over time

-- you are experiencing other symptoms in addition to dystonia (UCLA Health System, 2009)
+- you’re experiencing other symptoms in addition to dystonia

 - medication history